 Soyuzmoloko: Pioneering the Russian Dairy Industry

-Soyuzmoloko, based in Moscow, Russia, is a major entity in the Russian dairy sector.
-It serves as a representative body for dairy producers, processors, and stakeholders, significantly influencing dairy policies and industry standards across the Russian Federation.
-Though it does not directly engage in the production or processing of dairy products, Soyuzmoloko is dedicated to promoting growth and development within the dairy market.
+Soyuzmoloko, headquartered in Moscow, Russia, stands as a significant entity in the Russian dairy sector.
+As a representative body for dairy producers, processors, and stakeholders, it plays a pivotal role in shaping and influencing dairy policies and industry standards across the Russian Federation.
+Although it does not directly engage in the production or processing of dairy products, Soyuzmoloko is committed to promoting growth and development within the dairy market.

 Financial Indicators

-Financially, Soyuzmoloko is committed to maintaining quality standards and advocating for policies that benefit its members.
-A notable achievement is the reported 3.5% increase in UHT milk output, reaching 933 thousand tons between January and July 2025.
+Soyuzmoloko remains dedicated to maintaining quality standards and advocating for policies that benefit its members.
+One notable financial achievement is the 3.5% increase in UHT milk output, reaching 933 thousand tons between January and July 2025.

 Important Company Events

-Soyuzmoloko has played a crucial role in tackling significant challenges such as potential raw milk shortages, which have increased production costs and decreased dairy product supply.
-The organization collaborates with producers to find solutions, including enhancing feed efficiency and advancing breeding programs.
-Additionally, it has addressed issues related to electronic documentation requirements, which have led some retailers to reject products.
+The organization has been instrumental in addressing significant challenges like potential raw milk shortages, which have led to increased production costs and a decrease in dairy product supply.
+Soyuzmoloko collaborates with producers to find solutions, including enhancing feed efficiency and advancing breeding programs.
+Furthermore, it has tackled issues related to electronic documentation requirements that have caused some retailers to reject products.

 Future Strategies and Plans

-Looking to the future, Soyuzmoloko aims to enhance the sustainability and resilience of Russia's dairy industry.
-This involves forming international partnerships to adopt advanced dairy farming technologies and practices.
+Looking ahead, Soyuzmoloko aims to bolster the sustainability and resilience of Russia's dairy industry.
+This involves forming international partnerships to integrate advanced dairy farming technologies and practices.
 The organization plans to develop policy frameworks to support local dairy farmers, ensuring fair pricing and market access.
-By addressing raw milk shortages and adopting sustainable practices, Soyuzmoloko seeks to bolster the long-term growth and global competitiveness of Russia's dairy sector.
+By addressing raw milk shortages and adopting sustainable practices, Soyuzmoloko seeks to enhance the long-term growth and global competitiveness of Russia's dairy sector.

 Leadership

-Under the leadership of Artyom Belov, CEO of the National Union of Milk Producers, Soyuzmoloko prioritizes maintaining strong relations with post-Soviet states, which are key importers of Russian dairy products.
-Positive trends across most regions suggest a promising outlook for the industry.
+Under the leadership of Artyom Belov, CEO of the National Union of Milk Producers, Soyuzmoloko emphasizes maintaining strong relations with post-Soviet states, which are key importers of Russian dairy products.
+Positive trends across most regions indicate a promising outlook for the industry.
 Soyuzmoloko collaborates with Streda Consulting and the media platform Milknews to monitor the dairy industry and publish rankings, including an updated ranking of the top 100 largest milk producers for 2024.
 The entry threshold for the TOP-30 farms by productivity has risen to 11,500 kg/cow/year according to the updated ranking by Soyuzmoloko.
+Artyom Belov notes that several factors, such as a slower than expected recovery of demand and the strengthening of the ruble, are impacting the market by reducing exports.

 Related news